Updated in 2019

-In 2011, I started a food blog.
-I have always loved to bake and I posted pictures of my cookies and cupcakes on Facebook all the time – each picture resulted in an email or message from a friend asking for the recipe.
-I followed blogs myself and loved the idea of using a blog as a way to share my family recipes.
-A personal little online outlet for cookies, if you will.
+I started a food blog in 2011.
+I always enjoyed baking and loved sharing pictures of my cookies and cupcakes on Facebook with my friends and family.
+I followed food blogs and loved the idea of using a blog as a way to share my family recipes—a personal little online outlet for cookies, if you will.
 I love to write, I love to take pictures, and I love to bake.
-A baking blog was my destiny.
+A baking blog felt like the perfect hobby.
 But how on earth do I create one?

 What is Self Hosting?

 I wanted a more professional URL (without the .wordpress) and I wanted to own my domain—sallysbakingaddiction.com.
-I wanted the ability to install my own plug-ins, which are the little bells and whistles you see around these parts.
-I purchased my own domain before switching to a self-hosted solution, though – which is possible through godaddy.com.
+I wanted the ability to install my own plug-ins, which are the little design bells and whistles you see on my site.
+I purchased my own domain through GoDaddy before switching to a self-hosted solution.
 After 4 months using wordpress.com to host my blog, I transferred to a self-hosted blog through wordpress.org so I could allow my blog to really take off.

 There is no right or wrong choice when you are considering a hosted blog or a self-hosted blog.
-It all depends on what your blogging goals are.
-To take total control of your blog with endless customizations, a custom domain, and so many plug-ins to choose from – I highly suggest bypassing the hosted option and head straight for self-hosting.
+It all depends on what your goals are.
+To take total control of your blog with endless customizations, a custom domain, and so many plug-ins to choose from, I highly suggest bypassing the hosted option and head straight for self-hosting.

 The Bluehost Solution